TheRealAnonymous008/quartz/content/details/natural sciences/biology/Cellular Biology.md

-* Life possibly came as a product of [[Complex Systems|emergent behavior]], as shown by the [Miller-Urey Experiment](https://en.wikipedia.org/wiki/Miller–Urey_experiment) It is interesting to try simulating life and all the processes that gave rise to it.
+* Life possibly came as a product of [[Emergence|emergent behavior]], as shown by the [Miller-Urey Experiment](https://en.wikipedia.org/wiki/Miller–Urey_experiment) It is interesting to try simulating life and all the processes that gave rise to it.
 	* Related to this is the importance of self-assembly in biological processes
-	* Life cannot exist under equilibrium.
+	* Life cannot exist under [[Thermodynamics|equilibrium]].

 * Protein Folding is fascinating considering it only arises from the amino acids encoded in the DNA.
 Interestingly, it is also subject to natural selection and sometimes self-assembly such that a particular protein performs a particular purpose based on its structure.